ttricker/ttricker.github.io/_posts/2013-09-26-terminal-ide.markdown

 dropbearkey -t rsa -y -f ~/.ssh/id_rsa > ~/.ssh/id_rsa.pub
 {% endhighlight %}

 The finger print was also copied to the file but instead of scripting the removal of it I just deleted it in vim.
 Now the public key is ready to be added to a github account.
-Getting it there is a little annoying since Terminal IDE doesn't support copy and paste.
-Setting up ssh it should work.
+Getting it into a github account is a little annoying since Terminal IDE doesn't support copy and paste.
+What I did was save the key in a file on the device's SDCARD then I opened the file in an android based editor and copied the text from there.
+Not ideal but functional.
+So from here ssh for git should work right?

+## Hooking Git into Dropbear ##

 {% highlight bash %}
 git clone git@github.com:ttricker/ttricker.github.io